gurkenlabs/litiengine/README.md

 [![Javadocs](http://www.javadoc.io/badge/de.gurkenlabs/litiengine.svg)](http://www.javadoc.io/doc/de.gurkenlabs/litiengine)
 ## Questions?
-Visit the official [LITIengine forum](https://forum.litiengine.com/) for troubleshooting or to learn about the LITIengine community.
+Visit the official [LITIENGINE forum](https://forum.litiengine.com/) for troubleshooting or to learn about the LITIengine community.
 If you encounter bugs or want to request fancy new features, you can also open an issue in our [Issue Tracker](https://github.com/gurkenlabs/litiengine/issues).

 ## Libraries Used